bntngwb/Tugasakhir/README.md

-  # MyITS Thesis
+  # MyITS Thesis Full

-  This is a code bundle for MyITS Thesis.
-The original project is available at https://www.figma.com/design/5figRrz9uOCuJRkuYTUOFj/MyITS-Thesis.
+  This is a code bundle for MyITS Thesis Full.
+The original project is available at https://www.figma.com/design/NzayLivwg5WPu9VSBUQkFU/MyITS-Thesis-Full.

   ## Running the code